 As mentioned previously we all know that India is a land of festivals and homogenous culture.
-When globalisation and technology hit, we opened our wings to the world.
+When globalization and technology hit, we opened our wings to the world.
 Make no mistake that culture travels faster than goods.

 Now we look forward to not only the Diwali sale but also the ‘Black Friday' sale.
-Shopping in India is a culture and globalisation has boosted it for sure.
+Shopping in India is a culture and globalization has boosted it for sure.
 Now brands and new businesses look forward to launching in the festive season.

 Black Friday Sales Wrestle

 Black Friday is synonymous with huge discounts.
 It is also synonymous with shopping like absolute animals.
 Shoppers go mad and they raise a ruckus.
 The news reported that an employee had to climb on a table to avoid a crush of shoppers at a Chattanooga Victoria's Secret Pink store.